chucknado/zpu/README.md

     - dita: zug_markdown
       hc: support
       id: 203661586
-    ...
     ```

-    Make sure to follow the format above.
+    Make sure to follow the format in the example.

-    Make sure the article id is unique in the yml file.
+    Make sure each article id is unique in the yml file.

-    Don't include the .dita extension.
+    Don't include the .dita file extension.

     Save the file anywhere on your computer.